cockroachdb/docs/v22.1/security-reference/scram-sha-256.md

 ## SASL, SCRAM and SCRAM-SHA-256

-Simple Authentication and Security Layer (SASL) is a framework for authentication and data security in Internet protocols.
-SASL defines requirements for challenge-and-response authentication protocols, which has been [formalized](https://www.rfc-editor.org/info/rfc4422) by the [Internet Engineering Task Force (IETF)](https://www.ietf.org/).
-The SASL framework, authentication mechanisms are separated from applications and interact via a structured interface.
+[Simple Authentication and Security Layer [(SASL)](https://www.rfc-editor.org/info/rfc4422) is a framework for authentication and data security in Internet protocols.
+SASL formalizes the requirements for challenge-and-response authentication protocols designed by the [Internet Engineering Task Force (IETF)](https://www.ietf.org/), chiefly on the principle of **Separation of Concerns**: authentication mechanisms must be independent from applications and interact via a structured interface.

 [Salted Challenge Response Authentication Mechanism (SCRAM)](https://en.wikipedia.org/wiki/Salted_Challenge_Response_Authentication_Mechanism) is a modern, SASL-compliant, general solution to the security problems posed by the use of plain-text (unencrypted) passwords for authentication.